-QERM accepts applications September 1 – December 15 for admission to autumn quarter of the following year.
-The application submission deadline is December 15 for both domestic and international applications.
+QERM will be accepting applications September 1 – December 16 for admission to autumn quarter of the 2020.
+The application submission deadline is December 16, 2019 for both domestic and international applications.
 Below is information specific to applying to QERM.
 Additional information about applying to UW can be found at the UW Graduate School admissions page.

 QERM receives approximately thirty-five applications per year and admits an average of three students per year.
 Those three positions are fully funded for the first year by the QERM program, including a stipend, tuition waiver, and medical benefits.
 Subsequent years are funded by the student’s research faculty advisor.

 Following the application submission deadline, applications are reviewed by a committee comprised of QERM core faculty.
 Late January, the 6-8 highest ranked applicants are invited to interview with the program.
 Interviews happen on campus or via Skype in late February.
 Soon after the interview process, offers of admission are made to the highest ranked interviewees to fill the three funded positions.
 Those interviewees not offered admission are placed on a wait list and may be admitted if they are able to secure funding through a grant (such as the NSF grant) or through a research lab at the UW.

 In addition to meeting the basic requirements established by the UW Graduate School, applicants should have a background in probability and mathematical statistics, linear algebra, and differential equations.
 If possible, applicants with little or no statistical background are advised to take additional coursework prior to applying to the program.
 It is assumed that applicants have successfully completed the following coursework (or equivalent) prior to applying to the QERM program:

 MATH 308 Matrix Algebra with Applications

 Background in the following coursework (or equivalent) is strongly recommended:

 STAT 340 & 341 Introduction to Probability and Statistics Inference I & II